aspgems/freakenstein/README.md

 # freakenstein
-An open source project to test many different techonologies.
+An open source project to test many different technologies.
 This project is for learning purposes only